SCENE 01 / SPECIALTY RIGS

 Shot Consultation

-Understanding your vision and discussing the specific shots you need to achieve.
+Knowing your vision and talking about the specific shots you need to achieve.

 Rig Selection

-Recommending the right specialty equipment and rigging solutions for your shots.
+Recommending the right specialty gear and rigging solutions for your shots.

 Safety Planning